putskan/SugarBoy/README.md

 # SugarBoy
-A 2D platform game, coded with Godot engine.
+A 2D mini platform game, coded with Godot engine.